Li-Tian/neo/Documentation/articles/consensus/vote_validator.md

    1. Check `StateDescriptor.Type` matching with  `StateDescriptor.Field`.

    2. When `StateDescriptor.Type = 0x40`, means voting.
-       1. Check the voter account is not frozen and the amount of NEO is more than zero.
+       1. Check whether the voter account is not frozen and the amount of NEO is more than zero.

        2. The voted validator address is not in the `StandbyValidators` and must be registered.